-Clinicians require training about organisational processes, as well as more specific training about the use of these processes at the ward, unit or service level.
+Clinicians require training about organisational processes, as well as more specific training about the use of these processes for the different services provided.
 Provide orientation, education and training for clinicians on topics such as:

 - Professional roles, responsibilities and accountabilities in documenting the findings of screening and assessment processes - How to use paper or electronic tools to document screening and assessment findings - How to document alerts in the healthcare record - How to provide feedback about any issues with documentation tools and processes.